Lightning-AI/pytorch-lightning/docs/LightningModule/RequiredTrainerInterface.md

 ```
 If you didn't define a validation_step, this won't be called.

-Called at the end of the validation loop with the output of each validation_step.
-Called once per validation dataset.
+Called at the end of the validation loop with the outputs of validation_step.

 The outputs here are strictly for the progress bar.
 If you don't need to display anything, don't return anything.